Mausy5043/pylywsdxx-async/README.md

 Development of this package is done in Python 3.12.
 The package is considered forwards compatible at least upto Python 3.12 and probably also beyond.
 Backwards compatibility is not guaranteed; if it works on Python 3.9 or before consider yourself lucky.
 [Python versions that are end-of-life](https://devguide.python.org/versions/) are not supported.

-The package has been extensively tested on a Raspberry Pi 3 Model B+ (aarch64) with Debian GNU Linux 12 /w Python 3.11.*.

 ## Installation